-The structure of active Gm-C filter is presented in figure 2.
-The required transconductance value was obtained via multiplying by $|a{ij}|$ the W/L ratio of the transconductor MOS transistors with $g{md}$ =1mA/V. We have also made a fine tuning of channel dimensions of MOS transistors within inverters that are shunted as resistance connected between the output nodes and the common-mode voltage level $V_C$ .
+The structure of active Gm-C filter is presented in figure 3.
+The required transconductance value was obtained via multiplying by $|a{ij}|$ the W/L dimensional ratio of MOS transistors of the transconductor with $g{md}=1$ mA/V.

+We have also made a fine tuning of channel dimensions of MOS transistors within inverters that are shunted as resistance connected between the output nodes and the common-mode voltage level V_c.
 The capacitor values were determined in order to obtain the desired 1MHz low-pass band.

-The main simulated performances of the active filter are presented in figure 3.
-The simulated filter response is shown in figure 3.a.
+The main simulated performances of the active filter are presented in figure 4.
+The simulated filter response is shown in figure 4.a.
 One can see that the filter response corresponds to the required transfer function.

-The noise performances are presented in figure 3.b.
+The noise performances are presented in figure 4.b.
 The low noise level can be observed.
 The dynamic range for the filter is grater than 80db.

 For emphasising the output signal swing of the filter and transconductors and the distortions level, a transient analysis was made at a 500 kHz frequency.
-The simulations show that the output signal swings are approximately 1.5 $V{pp}$ and the total distortion is lower than $-60 \, \mathrm{dB}$ (see figure 3 c and d).
-The power consumption is $160 \, \mathrm{mW}$ .
+The simulations show that the output signal swings are approximately 1.5 V{pp} and the total distortion is lower than -60dB (see figure 5 a and b).
+The total power consumption of the filter is 160mW.

 Generally, to correct the frequency response of the integrated filter, which can vary due to technological process and temperature variations, a possibility to tune the cut-off frequency must exist.
-In integrated filters, an automatic tuning of cut-off frequency (f-tuning) and quality factor is preferred.
-The f-control loop is usually a phase-locked loop.
-In our case the f-tuning of filter can be done by means of $V{DD}^{\ast}$ .
+In integrated filters, an automatic tuning of cut-off frequency (f-tuning) is preferred.
+The f-control loop is usually a phase-locked loop [15], [16].
+In many applications an automatic tuning of the quality factor is also made [17].